 Traditional hearing aids are a critical investment if you've lost your hearing.
 However, they can be expensive and are often only available with a prescription.
 Hearing loss can also be a gradual process, with your response often declining over several years.
 You might find it hard to keep up with events and conversations around you during that time but be ineligible for medical intervention.
 That's where Jabra's new Enhance Plus wireless earbuds come in.

-Over the past few years, the company has built a solid reputation for high-quality consumer audio equipment, including Bluetooth headphones, office headsets, and some of the best workout earbuds and best running headphones.
+Over the past few years, the company has built a solid reputation for high-quality consumer audio equipment, including Bluetooth headphones, office headsets, and some of the best workout earbuds.
 The Jabra Elite Active 75t certainly scored well in our review, and these devices are much-touted for their impressive noise cancellation.
 This technology is centered on multiple high-resolution microphones placed strategically around the headset and AI-based software capabilities.

 Most of the firm's latest headphones come equipped with the much-touted HearThrough feature.
 This offers partial noise cancellation while still allowing you to hear important events going on around you.
 The Jabra Enhance Plus (opens in new tab) earbuds use a similar system of four microphones on each earbud to enhance your hearing in the time before you seek treatment, which the company estimates to be six years.